 Ever spend a few minutes in front of a mirror?
 If not, try this.
 With every moment your observation will change.
 The deeper you focus the more you will see.
 The looks are what nature has made you.
-Your lips lines, wrinkles, frowns, and acnes are all clear in the mirror.
+Your lips lines, wrinkles, frowns, and acne is all clear in the mirror.
 It is very close to your natural looks.

 ● Mirror Image Is Full of Expressions

 Ever smile standing in front of a mirror?
-If yes you might observe your smile looks full of life.
-But when you observe this same smile in photos, it looks artificial?
+If yes you might observe your smile looking full of life.
+But when you observe this same smile in photos, it looks artificial.
 Mirror images are more expressive than camera photos.
 Maybe it is due to the difference in medium.

 ● Mirror Offers 3D Version of Image